 The Sewer Division is responsible for the collection of all wastewater and its transmission to North Texas Municipal Water District’s regional lift station.
 This service includes the operation, maintenance and repair of all sewer lines, manholes, and lift stations connected to the wastewater collection system.
-The City of Princeton has approximately twenty-six miles of wastewater lines through out the city.
+The City of Princeton has approximately 76.7 miles of wastewater lines through out the city.

 - Municipal Service Sewer Division